Find game schools near you

 - Game Programmer salary: Overview

 - Should I become a Game Programmer?

-But the truth is that anybody can learn to be a game programmer.
-Even you!
-And there’s another thing you might not know about game programming: Video game programmers have, on average, the highest salaries of any development job in the game industry.
+But the truth is that anyone can learn to be a game programmer.
+And there’s something else you might not know about game programming: Video game programmers have, on average, the highest salaries of any development job in the game industry.

 Now do I have your attention…?

 How much do video game programmers make?
 And how much could you make as a game programmer?

 If you’ve researched video game programming jobs, you know there are many “flavors” of game programmers: graphics programmers, server programmers, client programmers, front-end programmers, technical directors and so on.
 The game industry also has many names for “programmer.”
 They can be called programmers, developers, or engineers, depending on the game studio.

 Fortunately, the jobs – and the salaries – are similar, no matter what they’re called.
 Let’s take a look.

 If you’re a tl;dr kind of reader, here’s the short version: Game programmer salaries start around USD $44,000 annually for entry-level engineering positions.
 But they can grow to well over $120,000 per year (yes, $120k!) for very senior programmers, or programmers who lead teams.
 Also, any given game studio has several programming roles.
 So how is game programmer pay determined?